Thelma Ritter: Career

 Ritter's first professional experience came with stock theater companies in New York and New England.
 Her Broadway credits include UTBU (1965), New Girl in Town (1956), In Times Square (1931), and The Shelf (1926).

 Ritter's first movie role was in Miracle on 34th Street (1947).
 She made a memorable impression in a brief uncredited part, as a frustrated mother unable to find the toy that Kris Kringle has promised her son.
 Her third role, in writer-director Joseph L. Mankiewicz's A Letter to Three Wives (1949), left a mark, although Ritter was again uncredited.
 Mankiewicz kept Ritter in mind, and cast her as Birdie Coonan in All About Eve (1950), which earned her an Oscar nomination.
 A second nomination followed for her work in the Mitch Leisen ensemble screwball comedy The Mating Season (1951) starring Gene Tierney and John Lund.
 She enjoyed steady film work for the next dozen years.

 She appeared in many of the episodic drama TV series of the 1950s and 1960s, such as Alfred Hitchcock Presents, General Electric Theater, and The United States Steel Hour ‘’Wagon Train’’.
-Other film roles were as James Stewart's nurse in Rear Window (1954) and as Doris Day's maid in Pillow Talk (1959).
+Other film roles were as James Stewart's nurse in Rear Window (1954) and as Doris Day's housekeeper, Alma, in Pillow Talk (1959).
 Although best known for comedy roles, she played the occasional dramatic role, most notably in With a Song in My Heart (1952), Pickup on South Street (1953), Titanic (1953), The Misfits (1961), and Birdman of Alcatraz (1962), for which she received her final Oscar nomination.
 Her last work was an appearance on The Jerry Lewis Show on January 23, 1968.

 Death

-Ritter died of a heart attack in New York City in 1969, nine days before her 67th birthday.
+On January 27, 1969, Ritter suffered a heart attack at her residence in Queens, New York City.
+She died from a second heart attack on February 5, in New York City, at age 66.

+Legacy

+In 2019, Ritter was listed in an The Evening Standard list of ten women who changed the face of film forever.